 Many people are caught off guard when they first get notice that a subrogation claim is being brought against them.
 The correct way to respond to a subrogation claim will vary depending on whether or not you have insurance.

 When you have insurance:

-If you are insured then your insurance company will be responsible for any subrogation claims brought against you.
-The most important thing to do in this situation is to make sure your insurance company is properly notified of both the accident and any subrogation claims resulting from the accident.
-Anytime you are involved in an auto-accident you have an obligation to promptly notify your insurance company regardless of if you are at fault or not.
-So if you get notified of a subrogation claim your insurance company should already be know about the accident.
-If not you will need to tell them about the accident and the subrogation claim as soon as possible.
+If you were insured, then your insurance company will be responsible for any subrogation action brought against you.
+The most important thing to do in this situation is to make sure your insurance company is properly notified of both the accident and any subrogation rights that are being claimed resulting from the accident.
+Anytime you are involved in an auto accident you have an obligation to promptly notify your insurance company regardless of if you are at fault or not.
+So if you get notified of a subrogation action, your insurance company should already know about the accident.
+If not, you will need to tell them about the accident and the subrogation claim as soon as possible.

 When you do not have insurance:

-What to know if your insurance company pursues a subrogation claim against someone else
+What to know if your insurance company subrogates against someone else

 If your insurance contract with your own insurer covers your loss and then pursues a claim against the other driver (or their insurer), they are required to notify you.
 You will most likely get a notice letter.
 In the event that your insurer recovers money on the subrogation case, they would be required to give you a refund for any deductible you had to pay on your claim.
 There will be some difference from state-to-state but the law is largely similar in most states.